0/SpanishAcquisition/docs/user/gui/config/device_config.rst

    3. The unique label used to identify the resource.
 The label can be changed by double-clicking the appropriate field.
    4. The value of the resource.

-      * If the resource is RO or RW, the latest received value is displayed.
+      * If the resource is readable, the latest received value is displayed.
-      * If the resource is WO or RW, the value can be changed by double-clicking the appropriate field.
+      * If the resource is writable, the value can be changed by double-clicking the appropriate field.

    5. A subdevice with resources.